Agentic Episodic Control: Related Work

 \subsection{LLMs for Reinforcement Learning}

 Effectively enhancing reinforcement learning with large language models is a promising research area.
 Several approaches have been explored to leverage LLMs in this field.
-One method is based on a hierarchical framework, where LLMs are used to decompose complex tasks and generate high-level plans, which are then executed by low-level controllers~\cite{peng2024hypothesis, shukla2023lgts}.
-For example, Hypothesis, Verification, and Induction framework (HYVIN)~\cite{peng2024hypothesis} first employs a large language model to propose subgoal hypotheses.
-Once these hypotheses are validated, general skills are learned under the guidance of these validated subgoals.
+One method is based on a hierarchical framework, in which LLMs are used to decompose complex tasks and generate high-level plans, which are then executed by low-level controllers~\cite{peng2024hypothesis, shukla2023lgts}.
 Another approach utilizes LLMs to design reward functions, simplifying the typically labor-intensive process of reward function formulation~\cite{kwon2023reward, wu2023read, li2024auto, bhambri2024efficient}.
-For instance, read and reward framework~\cite{wu2023read} significantly improves the learning efficiency and performance of RL agents in Atari games by reading human-written game manuals, extracting key information, and generating auxiliary rewards.
-Auto MC-Reward~\cite{li2024auto} leverages large language models to automatically design dense reward functions, where the reward function is an executable Python function that uses predefined observation inputs to construct the reward.
 Some studies directly use LLMs as behavioral policies, training them via RL to interact with the environment~\cite{yan2023ask, shi2023unleashing, li2022pre, carta2023grounding, tan2024twosome}.
 For example, Grounded Language Models (GALM)~\cite{carta2023grounding} and Twosome~\cite{tan2024twosome} apply LLMs to text-based games.
-Our work differs from these approaches by leveraging the semantic understanding of LLMs to enhance episodic memory encoding, while dynamically coordinating with graph-structured working memory for real-time reasoning.
+Our work differs from these approaches by leveraging the semantic understanding of LLMs to enhance episodic memory embedding, while dynamically coordinating with graph-structured working memory for real-time reasoning.
 This tight integration enables more human-like generalization and sample efficiency compared to existing LLM-RL hybrids.